-7. Set up a special account with read-only permissions on your Oracle database for all the tables and views needed for collecting Oracle inventory. see Appendix A- Oracle Tables and Views for Oracle Inventory Collection on page 108.
+- 7. If the Oracle listener has been configured with a password, record that password in the secure Password Store on the appropriate inventory beacon.
+No user name is required when you record the listener password.
+This setting is required for Oracle database discovery, and is different from recording the user name and password for the inventory collection user as described in the following step. - 8.
+Set up a special account with read-only permissions on your Oracle database for all the tables and views needed for collecting Oracle inventory. see Appendix A- Oracle Tables and Views for Oracle Inventory Collection on page 130.
 One helpful practice is to use the same set of credentials on all servers.
 This makes it easier to register a single set of credentials in the Password Stores on all applicable inventory beacons, and to script creation of the account consistently across your Oracle servers.
 Flexera Software provides a script to create and configure this database user.
 To get this script, log into the Flexera Software Knowledge Base (https://flexeracommunity.force.com/customer/CCKnowledgeBase, or access through the Support pages of the company website), and search for article Q200934.
-For details about Oracle tables and views required for inventory collection, see Appendix A- Oracle Tables and Views for Oracle Inventory Collection on page 108.
+For details about Oracle tables and views required for inventory collection, see Appendix A- Oracle Tables and Views for Oracle Inventory Collection on page 130.